-The questionnaire was filled out by 22 families with AFMID. the age of AFMID that participated in the questionnaire was between 18 and 81, their average age is approximately 49,5 years.
-The age of parent 1 was between 52 and 92, their average age is approximately 64 years, the age of the second parent was between 54 and 88, their average age is approximately 64,5 year.
+Questionnaire was filled out by 22 families with AFMID. the age of AFMID that participated in the questionnaire was between 18 and 81, their average age is approximately 49,5 years.
+The age of parent 1 was between 52 and 92, their average age is approximately 64 years, the age of the second parent is between 54 and 88, their average age is approximately 64,5 year.

-According to the results, half of the AFMID that participated in the questionnaires live at home (46 %) and the majority visit a day centre or activity group (64 %).
+According to the results, half of the AFMID that participated in the questionnaires lives at home (46 %) and the majority visits a day centre or activity group (64 %).
 The majority of the families and AFMID have opportunities to attend activities together (57 %), mostly sport activities, excursions and cooking workshops.
-The most frequently stated reason why the families do not attend activities relates to the lack of opportunities on offer (12 families stated this), followed by the price of the activities.
-This suggests that it is beneficial to widen the scope of activities, to provide better opportunities for the families to attend lifelong educational processes.
+The most frequently stated reason why the families do not attend activities is connected with the lack of opportunities offer (12 families stated that), following by the price of the activities.
+This suggests that it is desirable to widen the offer of activities with new activities so to provide better solutions for the families to attend lifelong educational processes.